hellium01/presto/presto-docs/src/main/sphinx/develop/connectors.rst

 your underlying data source supports schemas, tables and columns, this interface should be straightforward to implement.
-If you are attempting to adapt something that is not a relational database (as the Example HTTP connector does), you may need to get creative about how you map your data source to Presto's schema, table, and column concepts.
+If you are attempting to adapt something that is not a relational database (as the Example HTTP connector does), you may need to get creative about how you delegatedMap your data source to Presto's schema, table, and column concepts.

 ConnectorSplitManger